ianmolcode/4Forties/README.md

 # 4Forties
-A health cum fitness application for elder citizens.
+A health cum fitness application for citizens.
-Will Provide the APK soon!